 World Concert Day was founded and organized in 2020 by Music Aid International as a global day of musical performances raising funds and awareness for charities and good causes.
-This first event was very successful with thousands of artists and fans taking part from every continent.
-The 2020 event took place soon after the start of the Coronavirus COVID Global Pandemic and most of the artists involved performed from lockdown in their various counties.
-The charitable focus for most artists taking part in 2020 was the headline cause of The World Health Organization COVID 19 Solidarity Response Fund but other charities, including local hospices and national health services, were also highlighted and direct online donations to these causes were encouraged.
-The next event is in 2021 and all artists and charities are welcome to take part.
+This 2020 event saw thousands of artists and fans taking part from every continent with most of the and most of the artists involved performed from lockdown in their various counties during the first wave of the Coronavirus COVID Global Pandemic.
+The World Health Organization COVID 19 Solidarity Response Fund was the main official cause for that year but other charities, local hospices and national health services, were also highlighted and supported, and direct online donations to these causes were encouraged.
+UNICEF - The United Nations Internatiional Children´s Emergency Fund is the offical headline cause for the 2021 event, and all artists and charities are welcome to take part.
 See details below.

 FOR ARTISTS It is easy to be part of World Concert Day.
 Just use the hashtag #worldconcertday on 26 April for your live event, gig, social media post or live streaming performance.
 It is free to take part as an artist.
 Tell your fans, friends and family to look out for you on the day and in the run up.
 You participation can be a one-person show streamed from your kitchen, a live gig at a local venue, a short documentary, or personal rant or plea, sharing a favorite song or artist, or a sponsored activity, or just a simple social media post.
 Anything goes.
 It´s YOUR show.
 Use this opportunity!
 The official World Concert Day website is at worldconcertday.org - visit there for more details on taking part in the event.

-CAUSES In 2020 the headline causes of World Concert Day were creating solidarity among musicians and fans during the current global pandemic, fundraising, supporting aid in the ongoing the COVID-19 Corona virus Crisis, and raising awareness of the Climate Crisis / Air Pollution.
-In 2021 you can promote any cause or charity of your choice.
+CAUSES In 2020 World Concert Day created solidarity among musicians and fans during the global pandemic while fundraising, supporting UN Aid Relief during the COVID-19 Corona virus Crisis.
+In 2021 you are invited to promote any cause or charity of your choice.
 Be creative.
 Be inventive.
 This is a day for music you love to do good.
 Show the world what you can do!
 Use the hashtag #worldconcertday on 26 April.
 The Official Preferred Fundraiser in 2020 was The United Nations (UN) Foundation and World Health Organization (WHO) "COVID-19 Solidarity Response Fund" which directly funds the World Health Organization´s work in leading and coordinating the global effort, supporting all countries to prevent, detect, and respond to the pandemic.
-The 2021 main cause will be announced before April 26 2021.
+The 2021 main cause is UNICEF - The United Nations International Children´s Emergency Fund.